1. Health Hub

 While colds do not directly cause sinus infections, the blockage and mucus buildup caused by a cold can become breeding grounds for bacteria.
 This can, in turn, lead to bacterial sinus infections (bacterial sinusitis).

-Sinus infections and the common cold cause very similar symptoms.
+Sinus infections and colds are hard to tell apart because they often cause very similar symptoms.

 • Runny nose (also known as nasal discharge or rhinitis)